 Getting the veneers, you need to visit a dentist in about three trips.
 The first trip is to consult, make and fix the dental veneers.
 Fixing veneers may need the following steps:

 Before cementing the veneers, the dentist will place them on the tooth to see if it will fit and it’s color.
-The specialist will then take them off and trim as required to get the required size.
+The dentist will then take them off and trim as required to get the required size.
 The color can be regulated using the cement used in fixing them.
 Next, the dentist will prepare the teeth to fix the veneers; he will then clean, polish, and etch the tooth.
 A unique cement is used on the veneer before it is fixed on the tooth.
 After fixing it well, a light beam is applied to the veneer, to activate the cement chemicals and make it hard.

-Lastly, the specialist will remove any extra cement, evaluate the bite, and make final adjustments if necessary.
+Lastly, the dentist will remove any extra cement, evaluate the bite, and make final adjustments if necessary.
 He will request you to go back for checkups after a few weeks to examine how the gums are reacting to the veneer and examine the veneer’s replacement.

 How expensive are veneers?